 This kind of research is most often linked to doctoral studies.
 In the past, our support of candidates who embark upon PhD research has usually been confined to a 'be warm and be fed' blessing.
-But perhaps a greater measure of intentionality needs to be built into this process.
-These candidates are the
+But

 &lt;sup>6We owe the heart of this statement to a colleague (who shall remain nameless), who wryly observed that 'corporations have core values; churches have creeds."